 to the full size upon playback.
 Here are a few other common sizes:

 1080: 1440 x 1080 pixels (Use this if you are a T351 student shooting & editing HDV1080i)

 Be sure to read Cybercollege Unit 26 and Jim's Graphic Tips before this week's lab.

 Outputting movies the right size for YouTube (Square vs. Non-square pixels)

 Some of you have noticed that some of the movies posted to popular video sharing sites (such as YouTube) are stretched or squeezed the wrong way.
 This is because the movies have not been exported at the proper pixel dimensions.
-To do this you must understand the difference between square pixel and non-square pixel formats.

 4:3 TV is an aspect ratio, which can also be expressed as 1.333